dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ![certs-in-and-outs](/assets/certs-in-and-outs/ca.drawio.png)

-> Browsers first checking the website cert against the os trusted root certs then they are sending a request to the CRL endpoint based on the certificate CRL Enpoint field in the certificate of the website.
+> Browsers first checking the website cert against the os trusted root certs then they are sending a request to the CRL endpoint based on the certificate CRL Endpoint field in the certificate of the website.
 {: .prompt-tip }

 ![alt text](/assets/certs-in-and-outs/crl-example.png)

-### How new certificates can be validated? -> Chain of thrust
+### How new certificates can be validated? -> Chain of trust

 > Hierarchy of certificates is used to verify the validity of a certificate’s issuer.
 This hierarchy is known as a _chain of trust_.
 In a chain of trust, certificates are issued and signed by certificates that live higher up in the hierarchy.
 This way if the OS has some trusted root certificates pre installed it is easy to build a certificate hierarchy which can prove the validity of the leaf certificate.
 {: .prompt-info }

-#### Contains three main parts
+#### Chain of trust tree main pillars 🧱

 #### Trust Anchor

 - A public cert key named as CA cert which is trusted by both of the communicating parties, usually exists at OS level

-#### Intermediete Cert
+#### Intermediate Cert

-- you cannot issue new cert from thrusted public CA certs since you need a new layer
+- you cannot issue new cert from trusted public CA certs since you need a new layer
 - extra security to provide validation for the CA cert
-- cheaper then issueing new CA cert for every need.
+- cheaper then issuing new CA cert for every need.
 New CA cet is expensive because it requires special validations of the issuer company and the processes [how this CA cert private keys are stored](https://security.stackexchange.com/questions/24896/how-do-certification-authorities-store-their-private-root-keys)

 #### End Entity Cert / Leaf Cert